yugabyte/yugabyte-db/docs/content/latest/admin/yb-ts-cli.md

 ##### --force

-If `true`, allows the `set_flag` command to set an option which is not explicitly marked as runtime-settable.
+If `true`, allows the [`set_flag`](#set-flag) command to set an option which is not explicitly marked as runtime-settable.
 The change may be ignored on the server or may cause the server to crash.

 Default: `false`

 ##### --server-address

-The address of the YB-TServer server to run against.
+The address of the tablet server to run against.

 Default: `localhost`